Cohomological DT invariants from localization: Basic notions on Donaldson-Thomas theory and toric quivers

-denoting by $H^\bullet_c(M,F)^\vee$ the Grothendieck class of the dual of the cohomology with compact support of the complex of sheaf $F$ on $M$, $\mathbb{Q}_M=p^\ast\mathbb{Q}$ the constant mixed Hodge module on $M$, obtained by the pullback of the constant mixed Hodge module $\mathbb{Q}$ on a point, and by $\mathbb{D}$ Verdier's duality functor.
+denoting by $H^\bullet_c(M,F)$ the Grothendieck class of the cohomology with compact support of the complex of the monodromic mixed Hodge module $F$ on $M$ and by $\mathcal{IC}_M$ the intersection complex of $M$, or more precisely the corresponding mixed Hodge module.
+We omit the superscript $S$ when we consider the entire stack or scheme of representations.